bertolinimarco/discord-bot-avonder/README.md

 - Welcome you to the server, (if you are new) and say hello!
 Try writing `Avonder hi`

 Avonder is currently only enabled on the #avonder channel, to test some of its functions, but you can always message him in private.

-Many of his _capabilities_ are still being tested: do you have any ideas for new functions for Avonder to handle?
-You want him to generate a list of artifacts, tell you a story?
-Make a coffee? :D Tell us in the channels!
 ## Dev

 Config `.env` variables by renaming `.env.example` in `.env` and add your Discord bot token.